vpenso/scripts/docs/code/rust/vars.md

   |                   ^ use of possibly-uninitialized `x`
 ```

-Variables can only be accessed after a value has been assigned.
+Variables can **only be accessed after a value has been assigned**.

-## Assignment

-After declaration, a subsequent statement initialize the variable.
+Assignment after declaration by a subsequent statement initialize the variable.

 ```rust
 fn main() {